agilebits/onepassword-utilities/keepass2_to_1p4/README.md

 ### Alternate Download Locations

-This script is available at from the 1Password Discussions forum, as well as other download locations.
-We recommend only downloading from this GitHub repository.
+This script is available from the 1Password Discussions forum and other download locations.
+We recommend downloading only from this GitHub repository.

+### Watchtower

+The "modified date" of imported items will be recorded as the time and date they were imported.
+For that reason, 1Password’s Watchtower service will not be able to accurately assess these items' vulnerability.
+If you have not recently changed the passwords for your imported items, we recommend visiting [our Watchtower page](https://watchtower.agilebits.com/) and entering the URLs, one at a time, to check for vulnerabilities.

 ## Special Thanks